billyb2/game/README.md

 Currently, the game uses a custom binary format that I made designed to take up very little space (maps used to take up a few MB, now they're a few hundred bytes), and is also future proofed to be easy to add custom assets (since the final map is compressed with LZ4, multiple files could be added and then compressed into a single archive).
 Anyway, enough patting myself on the back, how do you set up the map editor?

 ### What makes the maps look the way they do
 The map itself is stored as the map1.tmx file.
 Each object that you see in the game is a thing in Tiled called an object.
 These objects can be created relatively easily, though I recommend copying and pasting an already existing object, since each object has certain custom attributes added to it.
-As of writing, these attributes are the RGBA (the colors) of said objects, whether the object can be a player spawn, and whether it's possible to collide with aid objet.
+As of writing, these attributes are the RGBA (the colors) of said objects, whether the object can be a player spawn, and whether it's possible to collide with said object.
 For example, the current map1 that we use has 3 player spawns, each with an alpha value of 0 (meaning they're completely transparent), they're set to not be player collidable, and they're set to be player spawns.
 All other objects in the game are either red or blue, are not player spawns, and are player collidable.
 The map itself also has some metadata associated with it, including the size of the map and the background color.

 Now this information might seem useless, but it's very important to understand these as you make your own lovely maps.
 If a map object, for example, doesn't include all of the attributes it's supposed to, the map might not build correctly, the map file could be corrupted, and more!